-1 Motivation
+1 Motivations

 The volume of medical literature published every year keeps growing at a very fast pace.
 The time required by clinicians to retrieve relevant information from such an amount of literature using standard systems is often prohibitive.
-Therefore, there has been a strong interest in Clinical Decision Support (CDS) systems [Ber07] designed to produce effective and timely information that can help clinicians in the decision making process for patient care.
-Within this context, we focus on casebased retrieval - i.e. given a medical case of interest, the CDS system should retrieve highly related medical literature from a large collection of medical publications.
-Due to severe time constraints, clinicians must take fast decisions without having the possibility to thoroughly read the literature; for this reason, casebased retrieval favors precision over recall [BDS+04].
+Therefore, there has been a strong interest in Clinical Decision Support (CDS) systems [4] designed to produce effective and timely information that can help clinicians in the decision making process for patient care.
+Within this context, we focus on medical case-based retrieval - i.e., given a medical case of interest, the CDS system should retrieve highly related medical literature from a large collection of medical publications.
+Due to severe time constraints, clinicians must take fast decisions without having the possibility to thoroughly read the literature; for this reason, medical case-based retrieval favors precision over recall [5].